ConorWilliams/libfork/BUILDING.md

 sudo apt install libhwloc-dev
 ```

-Libfork uses hwloc when `LF_USE_HWLOC` is defined, this must be defined (or undefined) in all translation units that use libfork.
+TODO: test?

 If you installed hwloc using vcpkg then libfork will no longer be installable if vcpkg is in the source tree (which is likely if you are using vcpkg as a submodule), to overcome this you can disable the install targets with `CMAKE_SKIP_INSTALL_RULES` or use a different vcpkg installation outside the source tree.

-If you're using the single header file and want hwloc support then define `LF_USE_HWLOC` before including the header file and provide the compiler/linker flags as demonstrated in the [CMakeLists.txt](CMakeLists.txt) file.

 ### Compiler support